 After breakfast at the hotel, we take a morning drive towards the North Norfolk countryside to the Sandringham Estate for a visit to the royal residence and its extensive gardens.
 Enjoy views of the peaceful landscape, dotted with quaint country houses and flint cottages so typical of this area.
 As the neatly manicured grounds of the Sandringham Estate come into view, the atmosphere becomes almost rarefied.

 We have time here to visit a number of rooms which make up this private royal residence, including some which are still in use by the Royal Family, and admire the elegantly decorated surroundings.
-There is also a museum hosting a collection of vintage Royal cars and plenty of memorabilia.
 Best of all, the expansive gardens offer everything from woodland to more formal areas and picturesque spots by the ponds, where you can sit and enjoy the pleasant setting – or perhaps head to the café or to the well-stocked gift shop, which also sells a range of products from the estate itself including famous apple juices from the Sandringham Orchard.

 This morning’s drive, we wind through the countryside towards the Deep History Coast, a stretch of coastline between Weybourne and Cart Gap which is steeped in millions of years of history.
 Our destination is Sheringham, where we will have free time to enjoy this traditional coastal town with its pebble beaches and scenic coastal paths.